 Why reinvent the wheel?
 If you’re impatient to jump right into the fun part—writing!—or you aren’t sure exactly how to format your novel outline, then a pre-formatted template outline might be your saving grace.
 A fill-in-the-blank novel outline can help you develop your plot, characters, and ideas without getting bogged down with the notion of striving for “proper” outline form.

 6. The Reverse Outline

 Here’s the take-away: No matter which option you choose, ultimately, you’ll write faster and better with a book outline.
-If one way doesn’t work well for you, then experiment.
+If one way doesn’t work well for you, then experiment and try another.
 Remember, your goal is a finished manuscript, not the gold medal for “Most Perfect Book Outline.”
-Experiment, find a format which works for you, and you’ll be one step closer to a finished book.
+Discover what works best for you and you’ll be one step closer to a finished book.

 Like what you read and want to learn more?
 We’re holding a FREE online workshop where Chandler is revealing the exact tactics and strategies he used to write and publish 6 bestselling books in a row… and use them to build a 7-figure business in less than 2 years.
 Click here to save your spot now!